mark1russell7/Jqy/src-catalog.md

 import { Vector } from "../../core/geometry";
 import { NodeConfig } from "../../graph/types";
 import { IterationLimits } from "../limits";
-import { LayoutChildrenMode, LayoutTypes } from "../layout.enum";
+import { EdgeLineType, InputKind, LayoutChildrenMode, LayoutTypes } from "../layout.enum";
 import { LayoutTuning } from "../layout.tuning";

 /** Minimal attrs we may get for a node (graph-agnostic). */